Frequently Asked Questions

 Q. How does the purchase process work?

 A. At the time the tenant is planning to purchase their home, the property will be valued.
-Rentplus will give the tenant 10% of the open market value of their home at the time of purchase as a deposit.
+Rentplus will gift the tenant 10% of the open market value of their home at the time of purchase as a deposit.

 Q. Can the tenant continue renting if they are unable to purchase?

-If no other RP wishes to purchase the property, it will be sold on the open market; the RP will work with the tenant to find them alternative housing, either within their own portfolio or in the private rented accommodation
+If no other RP wishes to purchase the property, it will be sold on the open market; the RP will work with the tenant to find them alternative housing, either within their own portfolio or in private rented accommodation